Unidata/netcdf-java/.github/CONTRIBUTING.md

   * [Rosetta](https://github.com/unidata/rosetta)
   * [Siphon](https://github.com/unidata/siphon) (a python data access library, which includes an interface to the TDS).

+Please review the [UCAR code of conduct](https://github.com/Unidata/.github/blob/develop/CODE_OF_CONDUCT.md) before submitting a pull request.
+Once your have submitted a pull requests, you will be asked to digitally sign the Unidata Contributor License Agreement.
+For more information about the CLA, please visit https://www.unidata.ucar.edu/blogs/developer/entry/contributor-license-agreement-for-unidata.

 ## Process Overview

 * [GitHub Setup](#gh-setup)